+Prohibitions on proceedings.

-Prohibition on proceedings.
-123. On and after the coming into force of this Act, no proceedings may be commenced under- (a) the Juvenile Offenders Act; Cap.
-10:03 (b) the Training Schools Act; or Cap.
-11:06 (c)g,, Cap.
-39:01 (c) section 15 or 16 of the Education Act.
-Proceedings commenced under 124.
-(1) Where before the coming into force of this Act, proceedings are dismissed and the juvenile or child shall be referred to the Director of the Cap.
-10:03 Childcare Protection Agency who shall consult with the Director of Public Prosecution for any further action.
+123. On and after the coming into force of this Act, no proceedings may be commenced under-

+- (a) the Juvenile Offenders Act;

+- (b) the Training Schools Act; or

+- (c) section 15 or 16 of the Education Act.

-Proceedings commenced under Juvenile Offenders Act, Training Schools Act, and Education 124.
-(1) Where before the coming into force of this Act, proceedings are commenced under section 16 of the Juvenile Offenders Act in relation to a child or a juvenile within the meaning of that Act, the proceedings shall be
+Proceedings commenced under the Juvenile Offenders Act, Cap.
+10:03, the Training Schools Act, Cap 11:06 and the Education Act, Cap 39:01.
+124. (1) Where before the coming into force of this Act, proceedings are commenced under section 16 of the Juvenile Offenders Act in relation to a child or a juvenile within the meaning of that Act, the proceedings shall be dismissed and the juvenile or child shall be referred to the Director of the Childcare Protection Agency who shall consult with the Director of Public Prosecution for any further action.